Economic nationalism: History

 The Austro-Hungarian empire’s ethnic diversity made it an unusual case of the rise of European nationalism.
 The fall of the Austro-Hungarian Empire, while mostly caused by the empire's defeat in World War I, was also caused by the lack of economic and political integration between Austrians and Slavs.
 Though Hungary relied on Austria economically, as it provided a market for Hungary's agriculture production, there was a deep social and economic rift between the Austrians and Slavic people, who actively boycotted and protested Austrian rule in favor of more autonomy in the Balkans.
 Regions within the empire began using forms of price discrimination to strengthen national economies.
 As a result, intra-empire trade began to fail.
 Grain prices fluctuated throughout the empire after the 1880s into World War I, however an ethnic breakdown of the empire showed that grain trade between two predominantly Austrian territories, or two predominantly Slavic territories, led to a gradual decrease in grain prices from the 1870s up to World War I. This was mainly due to the increased presence of railroads in the late 1800s.
-The only trade pairing that did not observe decreasing grain prices were two territories of varying nationality.
+The only trade pairing that did not observe decreasing grain prices was two territories of varying nationality.
 Overall, grain prices were cheaper, and the price gap was smaller, when the two territories trading more closely resembled each other ethnically and linguistically.